Bgaze/silex/README.md

 Custom commands reside into `/src/commands` folder.
 Any PHP file in this folder is automatically loaded when console is invoked.

-Please see `/src/commands/demo.php` for an example.
-Basically :
+Basically, to create a command :

 * Store your command into `/src/commands`.
 * Make it extend `Bgaze\Silex\Console\Command\AbstractCommand`.
 * Register it right after the class.

+Please see `/src/commands/demo.php` for an example :

     <?php
     # src/commands/mycommand.php